 Changing expectations is a Royal Society programme that aims to understand how best to steward research culture through a shifting research landscape.
 Through a national dialogue with the research community, by drawing on the experiences of our past and present, and exploring potential futures, Changing expectations investigates the evolving relationship between the research community and the wider research system.

-- The career case studies aim to inspire researchers to think differently about what success looks like today and to challenge ideas about what skills and achievements should be valued
+- The Where will your career take you? case studies aim to inspire researchers to think differently about what success looks like today and to challenge ideas about what skills and achievements should be valued

-- A series of innovative and thought-provoking Visions of 2035 workshops engaged individuals from across the research ecosystem.
-Participants from across academia, industry and government came together to imagine an ideal research culture of the future, and how this might be achieved, using the Museum of Extraordinary Objects and speculative scenarios.
-To widen participation in this conversation, the materials for running your own Visions of 2035 workshop are now being made open access.
-Read more about getting involved in our blog post
+- Throughout 2017 the Royal Society held a series of innovative and thought-provoking Visions of 2035 workshops.
+These engaged individuals from across the research ecosystem.
+Participants from across academia, industry and government came together to imagine an ideal research culture of the future, and how this might be achieved, using the Museum of Extraordinary Objects and speculative scenarios

 - TEDxWhitehall 2018 brought together over 180 researchers, civil servants, policy makers, and others from 47 individual institutions for a series of talks, performances and videos on the theme of Changing Expectations

-The Collaboration Collection: a series of historical and contemporary case studies focused on collaborations and the conditions that led to their success
+- The Collaboration Collection will be a series of historical and contemporary case studies focused on collaborations and the conditions that led to their success